khoitd1997/hypnos/README.md

 - Interact with device through phone app
     - Allow users' actions to be asynchronous, save and transmit their actions when the device is connected
     - Allow a limited number of exceptions through tokens per month: Allow users to select a time range that they don't want to be disturbed, the number of tokens needed are automatically calculated and applied
+        - Waving sleep time as well as applying many tokens in the same day should cost more to prevent binge
     - Customizable work and break duration(there has to be an upper and lower limit though)
+    - Limit amount of total screen time per day
     - Statistics for tracking progress
     - Foreground task to show device status as well as current phase
     - Synchronize with app to keep correct time, remind users to connect to device if they haven't for a long time